-English First Additional Language Mathema ematics Physical Science cience APS NSC/IEB AS Level NSC/IEB AS Level NSC/IEB AS Level 5 С 5 С 5 С 34
+e or First al nts Mathema tics Physical Sc iences APS NSC/IEB AS Level NSC/IEB AS Level NSC/IEB AS Level 5 С 5 С 5 C 34

 \ Cambridge A level candidates who obtained at least a D in the required subjects, will be considered for admission.
+Students in the Cambridge system must offer both Physics AND Chemistry with performance at the level specified for NSC Physical Sciences in the table above.

-International Baccalaureate (IB) HL candidates who obtained at least a 4 in the required subjects, will be considered for admission.
+\ International Baccalaureate (IB) HL candidates who obtained at least a 4 in the required subjects, will be considered for admission.
+Students in the IB system must offer both Physics AND Chemistry with performance at the level specified for NSC Physical Sciences in the table above.